Mirza Abd ol-Razzaq Faghfuri: Name

 The title "Mirza" was traditionally given to educated men in the Qajar (1789–1925) period, particularly those with literacy and formal training in fields such as calligraphy, administration, or the arts.
 In Faghfuri’s case, it signifies that he was not merely an artisan but a skilled craftsman with extensive artistic knowledge.
 The epithet "Faghfuri" was conferred upon him by Reza Shah Pahlavi (1925–1941), who, upon witnessing the quality of his tilework, compared it to fine Chinese porcelain, known as chini-ye faghfur.
 The word "faghfur", historically used in Persian to refer to Chinese emperors, was meant to symbolize the refinement and delicacy of his work.

 Despite widespread recognition under this name, Faghfuri never signed his tiles using the title "Faghfuri."
 Instead, his signatures followed traditional Iranian artistic humility, often stating, "in the humble workshop of Mirza Abd ol-Razzaq".

 Biography and career

-Born in Shiraz in 1887, during the reign of Naser al-Din Shah Qajar, Faghfuri grew up in a city renowned for its long-standing artistic traditions, particularly in tilework and architectural decoration.
-At the age of ten, he began an apprenticeship in the workshop of master Heydar, where he initially worked on pottery and simple glazed ceramics.
-His natural talent and dedication allowed him to establish his own workshop within a decade, marking the start of a career that would last over twenty-six years.
-His workshop became one of the most respected in Shiraz, producing Haft-rang ("seven-color") tiles, a technique that flourished in Qajar-period architectural decoration.
+Born in Shiraz in 1887 during the reign of Naser al-Din Shah Qajar, Faghfuri was raised in a city renowned for its long-standing artistic traditions, particularly in tilework and decorative architecture.
+At the age of ten, he began an apprenticeship in the workshop of master Heydar, where he first worked on pottery and simple glazed ceramics.
+His natural talent and dedication allowed him to establish his own workshop within a decade.
+His workshop became one of the most respected in Shiraz, producing Haft-rang ("seven-color") tiles, a technique which flourished in Qajar-period architectural decoration.

 Faghfuri gained fame for his ability to create complex narrative tile paintings, a skill that distinguished him from other tile artisans of his time.
 His compositions frequently depicted scenes from Persian literature, religious stories, and historical events, executed with a distinctive color palette, detailed figures, and intricate calligraphy.